briansemrau/godot_box2d/README.md

 ### Concave polygons
 Godot physics provides this, but the Box2D library doesn't.
 This module bridges the gap so you don't have to think about polygon concavity or vertex count.

-# Development Plans:

-This is a list of all things that Box2D can do that this module doesn't provide (yet!):

-- Edge shape
-- Lots of joints
-- Contact monitoring
-- Sensor fixtures

-If this list is missing anything important, feel free to submit an issue so it can be tracked.

 # Contributing